cheeaun/mooeditable/README.md

 	#JS
 	$('textarea-1').mooEditable();

-And this is the classic one:
+And this is the Classic one:

 	#JS
 	new MooEditable('textarea-1');